Teen Article Submission Terms & Information

 - If an article is not selected, SLFCU may contact the parent or guardian with suggestions for the teen to improve the article.

 - If the article is selected, SLFCU may contact the parent or guardian to discuss edits.
-In addition, SLFCU may ask the parent to convey any questions or clarifications regarding the article.
+In addition, SLFCU may ask the parent or guardian to convey any questions or clarifications regarding the article.
 The teen should work in a timely manner to provide SLFCU with edits to facilitate publication.

 - Tax liability on prize monies is the responsibility of the recipient.